how can tourist track tree climbing lions in queen elizabeth national park-UGANDA

 If you've ever wondered what a lion looks like while perched on a tree, Queen Elizabeth National Park is the place to find out.
 Only in the Ishasha sector of Queen Elizabeth National Park can one find tree-climbing lions in Uganda.
 Since tree-climbing lions are extremely uncommon, the ones in Queen Elizabeth National Park are a special case because it is difficult to find them elsewhere where they are as obvious as they are here.
 Along with the more mature lions, you will be able to see the cubs playing and hanging from tree branches.

-Tourists can be able to record videos and take pictures of the lions relaxing in the tree, making this an experience you are probably never going to forget.
+Tourists can record videos and take pictures of the lions relaxing in the tree, making this an experience they are probably never going to forget.
 Because the acacia and sycamore fig trees offer sufficient cover during both the dry and wet seasons, the lions typically climb these trees.
 You should also be aware that these lions only climb trees after the sun has risen, not before, and that the male lions in Queen Elizabeth National Park have distinctive black manes.

 What makes lions climb trees?